Questfall/docs/quest-mining/completion/rpg-attributes/stamina.md

 ## Efficiency

-**Status:** Live.
+**Status:** Formula and state implemented; quest use activates with quests.

 Reduces the base stamina cost of actions before equipment pressure is added.

-**How it resolves.** Direct rate and flat grants reduce the raw base action cost first.
-The Efficiency trait multiplier is applied after those grants.
+**How it resolves.** Every reached Efficiency mastery rank reduces raw base action cost by `1 pp`.
+This mastery reward and direct rate grants add together, up to a combined `90%` reduction.
+Flat grants are subtracted next.
+The Efficiency trait multiplier is applied after all three pre-curve effects.

+The shared mastery-input rule above applies to Efficiency.

 ### Direct Grant Ranges